NEW: An opposition group reports "intense gunfire" in Damascus and elsewhere

 The suicide attacks were aimed “at striking Syria’s will and its people in life, security and stability,” Safar said, according to the official Syrian Arab News Agency.

-The attacks Thursday killed at least 55 people.
+The attacks Thursday, which struck near a military intelligence center, killed at least 55 people.
 The government has blamed “terrorists,” while members of the Syrian opposition have blamed the government.

 Since the bombings, reports of bloodshed only continue to mount.